WiktorG/bejamas-recruitment-task/src/data/products/dummy_club.md

 ---
-name: Wooden Dummy Pro
+name: Dummy Club
-slug: wooden-dummy-pro
+slug: dummy-club
-price: 124.99
+price: 79.99
 excerpt: Something that you trully need, but haven’t know about it yet
-image: images/products/dummy.svg
+image: ../../images/products/dummy.svg
-description: description: >-
+description: >-
     Something that you trully need, but haven’t know about it yet.
 Multiple winner of Community Awarads.
-tag: master
+tag: classic
 ---